There are a number of hazards associated with elevating work platforms (fixed, adjustable and automated).

 To prevent anyone falling, the following controls should be considered:

-- all work platforms, stairways and ladders are constructed and designed to Australian Standard (AS) 1657:2013
+- all work platforms, stairways and ladders are constructed and designed to standard AS 1657:2013 Fixed platforms, walkways, stairways and ladders - Design, construction and installation

 - an appropriate travel restraint is used